CalestialAshley35/NetCode-Editor/README.md

 Welcome to **NetCode Editor**!
 This is a simple live code editor where you can write and test HTML, CSS, and JavaScript in real-time.
 The application provides a user-friendly interface, allowing users to see their changes instantly in an output frame.
 You can also download your code as an HTML file for easy sharing and use.

-## Website
-You can code of the NetCode Editor at: [https://netcode-editor.glitch.me/](https://netcode-editor.glitch.me/)

 ## Features
 - **Real-Time Preview**: See your HTML, CSS, and JavaScript code executed in real-time.
 - **Download Options**: Download your work as a complete HTML file or just the HTML portion.